EBI-predocs/R_optimization_tutorial/README.md

      of `for`) most of the execution time can be spent in compiled code.

 **Using the profiler to find bottlenecks**

-When running your `runNMF()` function again, you will see that it now runs and produces the output PDF.
-However, it runs for quite a while.
-Try to improve the execution time.

 In case you do not know which functions are causing most of the execution time, you can run a profiler to figure that out.
 Use the commands below and the run your script again.